Okapi-san/ChIP-Pipeline/README.md

 # ChIP-Pipeline
+While working on my Master thesis, I was searching for ChIP-seq data to compare to my own data - I quickly discovered databases such as the GEO- and ChIP-Atlas-repository, which have close to half a million ChIP-seq experiments stored in total, quality-controlled and publicly accessible.
+As most journals now require submission of raw data upon publication, these repositorys will continue to grow in size and range.
+With todays computational capacity, it is possible to analzye datasets rapidly growing in size and complexity, enabling novel approaches such as untargeted clustering and principal component analysis (PCA).
+However, big data requires efficient automatization of data procession and analysis, which can be challenging to achieve.
+Here, I aim to implement a Pipeline, which automizes the ChIP-Seq analysis and provides a platform to easily implement analysis functions.

 # ChIP-Pipeline
 ## Workflow

+The main objective of the Pipeline is to automate the process of data-gathering and data-analysis: The user should be able to insert data into the Pipeline while specify the analysis methods, and then receive a detailed evaluation on the input files' metadata (Number of experiments, quality control, spread of reads/coverage..) and an analysis based on the methods specified during the setup.
+For now, analysis functions of the Pipeline will focus on identifying factors possibly interacting with G4-quadruplexes and clustering these factors by similiar region targeting.

 The pipeline requires Input files in BED- or BED6-format.
 For now, the Pipeline accepts output from ChIP-Atlas and formates files to BED-format.
 Input as .tsv looks like this (showing one line):
 ```